Clinical Trial

 While contributing to research, participants receive:

-• The possibility to receive the investigation study drug
+• The possibility to receive the investigational study drug

 • Regular brain scans and memory assessments